SciLifeLab Data Repository Reviewing Guidelines

 Publisher

-This is a mandatory field where the submitter can state a publisher.
-The publisher can be, for instance, the university, the institute or the unit with which the submitter is affiliated.
-In general the publisher is the home organisation of the submitter and not the data owner.
+This is a mandatory field where the submitter should state a publisher.
+The publisher can be, for instance, the research principal (forskningshuvudman) or the university, the institute or the unit with which the submitter is affiliated.

 Access request email (applies only for metadata records)

 When uploading a metadata record, the submitter should fill out the access request email field to specify where file requests could be sent.
-If you are using the built in request access functionality, this field does not need to be filled out.
+If the built in request access functionality is being used, this field should not be filled out.

-For items other than metadata records, this field should be left empty.
+✓ For items other than metadata records, this field is left empty.

 Contact email